Renddslow/good-news-reader/data/raw/psa1.md

 \indent(2) But they are like chaff which the wind blows away.
 {5} Therefore the wicked will not stand in the judgment,
 \indent(2) Nor sinners in the assembly of the righteous.
-{6} For the Lord knows the way of the righteous,
+{6} For YHWH knows the way of the righteous,
 \indent(2) But the way of the wicked will perish.